During medieval times, a jester was an entertainer who would generally perform funny tricks or act in a way to entertain the people.

-It was common for the royal courts and nobility to employ jesters, although a medieval jester was not just restricted to nobility but also performed for the common people.
+It was common for the royal courts and nobility to employ jesters, although a jester was not just restricted to nobility but also performed for the common people.

 However, when performing in public, he had to live by whatever little he earned.
 The profession of a jester was generally reserved for men but interestingly, a few women also became “jestresses”.
 One such woman was Mathurine la Folle who was employed by the French court.

-The most important duty of a medieval jester was, of course, to bring a smile to the face of the king of his employers.
+The most important duty of a jester was, of course, to bring a smile to the face of the king of his employers.
 Due to this reason, kings usually called their jesters when they felt downcast.

 Sometimes a medieval jester was also consulted by the royal court before going to war.
-This, for instance, was done by Duke of Austria in 1386 before attacking the Swiss.
+This, for instance, was done by the Duke of Austria in 1386 before attacking the Swiss.

-The main role of a medieval jester was to entertain the king.
+The main role of a jester was to entertain the king.
 Thus the jester would be called when the king would feel sad or in need of entertainment.
 Sometimes, however, a medieval jester could also lose his job if he went too far with his jokes.